How AMM-based DEX Works: Technology Basics

 The main difference lies in the purpose of conducting such an action, wherein the case of trading the purpose is to get a certain needed asset in exchange for what the trader has in the pocket, while in the case of arbitrageur the main purpose is to buy low – sell high and make a profit out of it.

-Another interesting feature of AMM is that despite the insolent behavior of arbitrageurs the system basically cannot exist without them.
+Another interesting feature of an automated market maker is that despite the insolent behavior of arbitrageurs the system basically cannot exist without them.
 In case of lack of permanent token supply or buy flow, the curve will not maintain at the same level so will not create a pleasant exchange environment for traders.

 An automatic market maker is a convenient resolution and very vulnerable mechanism at the same time.